deepmodeling/tutorials/source/Tutorials/DP-GEN/learnDoc/DP-GEN_handson.md

 2. `POTCAR` should be prepared by the user.
 3. Please check the path and files name and make sure they are correct.

+Simplify can be used in Transfer Learning, see [CaseStudies: Transfer-learning](../../../CaseStudies/Transfer-learning/index.html)

 ## Summary
 Now, users have learned the basic usage of the DP-GEN.  For further information, please refer to the recommended links.